-Once the person is controlled/overwhelmed, and the scene is safe enough to do so, officers should:
+Once the subject is controlled/overwhelmed, and the scene is safe enough to do so, officers should:

-- Handcuff person and perform a weapons search. - Make arrangements for the person to be transported to a hospital to be checked by a physician or their designee, if the person is alive.
-If the person, or persons are deceased at the scene, on scene personnel should resort to the Bloomington Police Department's critical incident policy.
+- Handcuff subject and perform a weapons search. - Make arrangements for the subject to be transported to a hospital to be checked by a physician or their designee, if the subject is alive.
+If the subject, or subjects are deceased at the scene, on scene personnel should resort to the Bloomington Police Department's critical incident policy.